awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis.md

 There is no additional cost to enable transactions for your DynamoDB tables\.
 You pay only for the reads or writes that are part of your transaction\.
 DynamoDB performs two underlying reads or writes of every item in the transaction: one to prepare the transaction and one to commit the transaction\.
 The two underlying read/write operations are visible in your Amazon CloudWatch metrics\.

-Plan for the additional reads and writes required by transactional APIs when you are provisioning capacity to your tables\.
+Plan for the additional reads and writes that are required by transactional APIs when you are provisioning capacity to your tables\.
 For example, suppose that your application executes one transaction per second, and each transaction writes three 500\-byte items in your table\.
 Each item requires two write capacity units \(WCUs\): one to prepare the transaction and one to commit the transaction\.
 Therefore, you would need to provision six WCUs to the table\.

 If you were using DynamoDB Accelerator \(DAX\) in the previous example, you would also use two read capacity units \(RCUs\) for each item in the `TransactWriteItems` call\.
 So you would need to provision six additional RCUs to the table\.